European Car Transport Checklist

 • Sea freight – shipping by ocean

 Although air freight is much faster and convenient, most people prefer sea freight as it is considerably less expensive.
-With sea shipping, you can choose to use the Roll on Roll off (RORO) method where a car is driven into the ship and off in the final destination or prefer to use a container where your car is braced in a container alone or with another car.
-It is important to note that shippers will pick your car from your location, and deliver it in your preferred location in the destination country while others have a designated drop off location.
+With sea shipping, you can choose to use the Roll-on/Roll-off (RORO) method, where a car is driven onto the ship and off at the final destination.
+Alternatively, you can use a container where your car is secured alone or with another car.
+It is important to note that some shippers will pick up your car from your location and deliver it to your preferred location in the destination country, while others have a designated drop-off location.

 Fill Out the Paperwork